chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 	/* … and all your other "variables" */
 }

-/* Apply dark mode if user preferences call for it, and if the user hasn't selected a theme override */
+/* Apply dark mode if user preferences call for it, and if the user hasn’t selected a theme override */
 @media (prefers-color-scheme: dark) {
 	html:where(:not([data-theme])) {
 		--color: ghostwhite;